ssh-sysadmin/go-irr/README.md

-MATCH_PARENT = If bgpq4 should match parent prefixes, not just the exact route object (enabled by default) LISTEN = What go-irr should listen to (default [::]:8080) CACHE_TIME = How long go-irr should cache prefixes for (default 1 hour)
+MATCH_PARENT = If bgpq4 should match parent prefixes, not just the exact route object (enabled by default) LISTEN = What go-irr should listen to (default [::]:8080) CACHE_TIME = How long go-irr should cache prefixes for (default 1 hour) ALLOW_CACHE_BYPASS = If the "bypassCache" query parameter is allowed

 ### Examples: